ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

 2. Get page title = String title = app.home().getPageTitle();
 3. Check if actual title is equal to expected = assertThat(title, equalTo(“mainPage”));

 As you can see, tests written in this style are practically no different from pseudocode.
-Let’s put our code in the appropriate class, and also write the code for the second test of this page:
+Let's put our code in the appropriate class, and also write the code for the second test of this page:

 ```
  package tests;